datawire/ambassador-docs/docs/edge-stack/1.13/topics/running/aes-extensions/index.md

 Sine AES does not use a database, Redis is uses for caching state information when an extension requires it.

-The Ambassador Edge Stack shares the same Redis pool for all features that use Redis.
+The $productName$ shares the same Redis pool for all features that use Redis.

 The [Redis documentation](../aes-redis) contains detailed information on tuning